College collaboration fund (CCF) - A peer-support programme to help FE colleges share good practice and develop quality improvement priorities

 - general FE colleges

-- sixth form colleges (except those in the process of converting to an academy in the 2020 to 2021 financial year)
+- sixth-form colleges (except those in the process of converting to an academy in the 2021 to 2022 financial year)

 - designated institutions